Thanksgiving with Park Place Wines

-The holidays are fast approaching, so we interviewed our in-store wine experts for some essential information on the do’s and don’ts of selecting wines for your Thanksgiving meal.
-Our Certified Sommeliers, Chris Miller & Lisa Schock and Buyers, Ambrose Havey and Frank Fedi share their secrets for the best wine, gift giving, and family recipes etc. to make your Turkey Day something to remember!
+The holidays are fast approaching, so we interviewed our in-store wine experts for some essential information on the do’s and don’ts of selecting wines for your Thanksgiving feast.
+Our Certified Sommeliers, Chris Miller, Lisa Schock, Christie Tagliavia and Buyers/Staffers, Ambrose Havey, Harry Brigham, Frank Fedi and Tim Reylek share their secrets for the best wine, gift giving, and family recipes etc. to make your Turkey Day something to remember!

 What is your go to varietal for Thanksgiving?
 And in three words or less, why?